orgicus/Mindwave/README.md

 How to use the library
 ==========================
-If you're using the Serial class and simply want to get the attention value, it's as simple as this
+If you're using the Serial class and simply want to get the attention value, it's as simple as this.

+The example includes also blink detection.
+A HC-05 is connected to Serial2 in this case.

 ``` cpp
 #include "Arduino.h"
 #include "Mindwave.h"